 You may have learned that if you do it properly, you can use club soda to extract beer and wine stains from the carpeting, which is valid.

 - Pour club soda on a clean rag first then blot the stain.
 Repeat with more club soda, if the stain is brighter.

 - Mix a one-to-one mixture of white vinegar and water and pour it into a portable spray bottle.
-If that doesn’t work, you may also use a carpet cleaner shampooer for sale which is available in the market.
+If that doesn’t work, you may also use upholstery cleaning products available in the market

 - Spray on the stained region with the solvent and wait 10 to 15 minutes for it to sink in.